Inference for Dependent Data with Learned Clusters: Empirical Application: Insurgent Electoral Violence

 for $\varepsilon \in \{U,V\}$.
 We obtain calibrated values for these parameters, $(\widehat\tau^U,\widehat\tau^V,\widehat\rho)$ by forming initial estimates $\hat{U}_{de}$ and $\hat{V}_{de}$ of $U_{de}$ and $V_{de}$ from IV estimation of \eqref{eq: empirical structure}-\eqref{eq: empirical first} and then using these residuals to estimate the covariance model via Gaussian QMLE.
 We can then approximate the exact Type I and average Type II error rates that would result from applying each inferential procedure with each potential partition within a Gaussian model with covariance matrix given by $\Sigma(\widehat\tau^U,\widehat\tau^V,\widehat\rho)$ by simulation.
+In this example, we use an equal weighted average of Type II error across alternatives $\theta^{\mathrm{alt}} \in \{-10/\sqrt{n} ,-9/\sqrt{n},\dots,-1/\sqrt{n},1/\sqrt{n},2/\sqrt{n},\dots,10/\sqrt{n}\} \approx \{-.5,-.45,...,-.05,.05,...,.45,.5\}$.
+These alternatives correspond to an equally spaced grid of alternatives covering an interval that encompasses essentially all plausible values for the parameter of interest in this application.
+Note that favoring weighted average power is a common practice in econometrics; see e.g., \cite{moreira:moreira:optimalteststheory} for an overview.
 Given these estimates of the Type I and Type II error rates, we then solve \eqref{eq: optimization problem} to obtain the final partition and level for defining the cutoff in the decision rule used in the data.
-Further details are provided in Appendix \ref{app: implementation details}.
+Further details are provided in the Appendix.
+For illustration of the problem, we present level sets of the function being minimized over and the constraint set for CCE, IM, and CRS in the Supplement.

-Table \ref{tab: empirical results} reports inferential results for clustering at the district level as in \cite{Condra2018} (UNIT) and for the data-dependent CCE, IM, and CRS cluster-based inferential procedures.
-We report results for all procedures for completeness and illustration, but note that the theory and simulation results lead us to recommend that one uses IM or CRS in practice.
+Panel B of Table \ref{table: moran} reports inferential results for clustering at the district level as in \cite{Condra2018} (UNIT) and for the data-dependent CCE, IM, and CRS cluster-based inferential procedures.
+We report results for all procedures for completeness and illustration, but note that we only provide theory for IM and CRS.
+Our simulation results and the fact that existing theoretical results for CCE with fixed, known clusters rely on strong conditions lead us to believe that providing the formal theory for CCE is not worthwhile and to recommend that one uses IM or CRS in practice.
 For each method, we report the corresponding estimate of $\theta_{0}$, the standard error, $t$-statistic, 95\% confidence interval using $\hat \G$ and $\hat\alpha$ from \eqref{eq: optimization problem}, 95\% confidence interval using $\alpha = .05$ and $\hat \G$, and $\hat\G$.